 - Mail your official international school documents or other official educational documents to an approved international credit evaluation agency.
-(Acceptable agencies are listed online at europe.umgc.edu/internationalcredit.) - Provide unofficial copies of the above documents to your academic advisor, if you are requesting a tentative evaluation (Fast Plan). - Pay fees associated with the international evaluation. - Have all official transcripts from any U.S. institution previously attended sent to UMGC (see addresses listed on next page). - Submit documentation to verify English proficiency, if required.
+(Acceptable agencies are listed online at europe.umgc.edu/internationalcredit.) - Provide unofficial copies of the above documents to your academic advisor, if you are requesting a tentative evaluation (Fast Plan). - ♦ Pay fees associated with the international evaluation. - Have all official transcripts from any U.S. institution previously attended sent to UMGC (see address listed below). - Submit documentation to verify English proficiency, if required.